desmos-labs/desmos-contracts/docs/architecture/adr-001-poap-contract.md

 collection associated with a specific event.
 The contract will implement the `CW721-base`, the basic implementation of NFTs in CosmWasm.
 The `CW721-base` will take care of store all the information related to:
-- Associations between POAPs and attendees;
+- Associations between POAPs and attendees/claimers;
-- Associations between POAPs and metadata.
+- Association between POAPs and owners;
 The `POAP` contract will store events information and handle the `Mint` operations.

 ## Specifications